mtkennerly/ludusavi/README.md

   on your system.
   **If you're unsure, choose this option.**

+* On Windows, you can use [Winget](https://github.com/microsoft/winget-cli).

+  * To install: `winget install -e --id mtkennerly.ludusavi`
+  * To update: `winget upgrade -e --id mtkennerly.ludusavi`

 * On Windows, you can use [Scoop](https://scoop.sh).

   * To install: `scoop bucket add extras && scoop install ludusavi`